EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 which run ladder programs.
 If there is no sequence CPU on the PLC-bus, F3RP71/RP61 should manage all the I/O activities.
-If one of more sequence CPUs attached to the PLC-bus, some of I/O modules can be controled by sequence CPUs, while the others by F3RP71.
-It is recommended that those I/O modules under the control of the sequence CPU be indirectly accessed by the IOC (F3RP71) viai the internal devices of the sequence CPUs.
+If one of more sequence CPUs attached to the PLC-bus, some of I/O modules can be controlled by sequence CPUs, while the others by F3RP71.
+It is recommended that those I/O modules under the control of the sequence CPU be indirectly accessed by the IOC (F3RP71) via the internal devices of the sequence CPUs.
 See [Important Notice on Using F3RP71 in Multi-CPU Configuration](#important-notice-on-using-f3rp71-in-multi-cpu-configuration)